hmans/rbfu/README.md

 ### How do I create a new gemset?

-RVM (a tool similar to rbfu) contains functionality to create completely separate sets of RubyGems (aka gemsets). rbfu does not contain such functionality, nor are we planning on adding it (we believe it's not neccessary; managing gem dependencies with [Bundler](http://gembundler.com/) works just fine, thank you very much.)
+RVM (a tool similar to rbfu) contains functionality to create completely separate sets of RubyGems (aka gemsets). rbfu does not contain such functionality, nor am I planning on adding it (I believe it's not neccessary; managing gem dependencies with [Bundler](http://gembundler.com/) works just fine, thank you very much.)

 If you *really* want or need gemset-like functionality, you can emulate it by simply creating separate Rubies and using them in your projects (eg. `$HOME/.rbfu/rubies/project_a/` and `$HOME/.rbfu/rubies/project_b/`).
 The overhead isn't all that bad.